Why You Need Data Driven Decision Making

 - Make More Confident Decisions: When you can better understand the impact of your decisions, you will be more confident in making them.

-- Become More Proactive: Data-driven insights can help you identify business opportunities, detect customer journey leaks, and proactively identify weaknesses in your product before they grow into serious problems.
+- Become More Proactive: Data-driven insights can help you identify business opportunities, detect customer journey leaks, and proactively identify your product’s weaknesses before they become serious problems.

 - Achieve Greater Success and Longevity: With regular insights into market changes or trends, organizations become more agile and can pivot and maximize their resources for success.